vacu9708/Algorithm/Sorting algorithm/Insertion sort/README.md

 # Insertion sort
 * In the best case, insertion sort is very fast with the time complexity **O(n)**.
-It's a good algorithm to the extent that it's used as part of other sorting algorithms.
+It's a good algorithm to the extent of being used as part of other sorting algorithms.

 ## Time complexity
 * **Best case**
   >Only comparisons are conducted without moving elements, that is, only the 1st loop is carried out (n-1) times.
   > ### -> O(n)
 * **Worst case**
-  >For example, elements arranged like this : 5 4 3 2 1
+  >For example, elements arranged like this : (5 4 3 2 1)
+  >
   >2 + 3 + 4 + ... + N-1 + N = ![image](https://user-images.githubusercontent.com/67142421/149545993-042d9d32-351e-4220-99a2-2ea2d31a8d04.png)
   >### -> O(n^2)